Development

 House

-3. Is inequality inevitable?
-Discuss
+4. Is inequality inevitable?

 Development varies widely between countries and within communities.
 These differences in development shape people’s opportunities, wellbeing and quality of life.